CMN 200

 Workshops and Lectures

 This is a process-based, portfolio assessment course.
 In this course students will engage in class discussions, work on assignments, and examine issues related to professional writing.
-Students are expected to participate in frequent in class writing activities and so will require a pen and paper or other note- taking devices.
+Students are expected to participate in frequent in class writing activities and so will require a note-taking device.

 Graded Assignments